Sharad24/trackml/docs/readme.md

 Hi, My name is Sharad Chitlangia and this page describes the details of my Google Summer of Code 2019 with CERN-HSF.
 My work is currently being merged in the main framework repository ([merge request](https://gitlab.cern.ch/acts/acts-framework/merge_requests/152)): .
 The complete code can be found on github [here](https://github.com/Sharad24/acts-framework), where I primarily worked on the Reconstruction directory inside Algorithms.

 I worked on porting three Particle Track Reconstruction algorithms into acts-framework and exploring few other tasks.
 [ACTS](https://gitlab.cern.ch/acts) stands for A Common Tracking Software aims to provide a set of tools for the ATLAS experiment encapsulating track reconstruction software into a generic, framework- and experiment-independent software package.
 The three Track Reconstruction algorithms were exposed in the recent competitions on [trackml](https://sites.google.com/site/trackmlparticle/) hosted on [Kaggle](https://www.kaggle.com/c/trackml-particle-identification) and Codalab.
 They are described in a bit more detail below.
 The rest of the page is organised as follows:
-1. Data
+1. Data <br>
-2, 3 and 4 - The Three Reconstruction Algorithms
+2, 3 and 4 - The Three Reconstruction Algorithms <br>
-5 - Running pytorch models in ACTS and other tasks
+5 - Running pytorch models in ACTS and other tasks <br>
-6 - Future Work
+6 - Future Work <br>
-7 - Acknowledgements
+7 - Acknowledgements <br>

 ### 1. Data